NYC Creative Studios: Capsules of Creative Freedom and Expression

 Our two distinct creative spaces are designed to inspire and ignite.
 The cyclorama studio is where creativity meets precision, capturing everything from a subtle glance to the dynamic flow of movement.

-Meanwhile, our sun-drenched daylight studio doubles as a live audio room, resonating with the sound of ideas coming to life.
+Meanwhile, our sun-drenched natural-light creative studio doubles as a live audio room, resonating with the sound of ideas coming to life in a multi-purpose creative workspace.
 Both spaces are wired for the future, equipped with 3G-SDI and 10G ethernet, primed for producing live-switched events and streaming experiences that break new ground.

 Keeping the Creative Spirit Alive